rcafaro/pvecloudbackup/README.md

 **To install:**

-download script to /root/ on PVE node.
+clone repository to /root/pvecloudbackup on PVE node.
 On a farm, deploy to all nodes where backups run

 Then:
   echo "script: /root/vzdump-hook-script.pl" >> /etc/vzdump.conf

-  chmod +x ~/vzdump-hook-script.pl
+  chmod +x ~/pvecloudbackup/vzdump-hook-script.pl

 **To run backups:**